electerious/basicContext/readme.md

 - Works in all modern browsers
 - Written in Vanilla JS
 - CommonJS and AMD support
+- Layout and theme are separated CSS-files.
+This makes it easy to style our own context.
 - Stays within the viewport and never opens outside the visible screen-area ([Demo](http://codepen.io/electerious/pen/GJqrZN))
 - Scrollable, when the height of the context-menu is bigger than the height of the browser ([Demo](http://codepen.io/electerious/pen/aOZpZr))